igjese/cards/README.md

   - **Plebs**: Draw 2 cards and gain 1 extra action.
   - **Regional Trade**: Provides 1 Money value and draws 1 card.

-#### Turn Mechanics:
+### Battle Mechanics:
+- Player Starts with 5 cards in hand and 3 actions per turn.
-- Each battle turn consists of the player performing up to 3 actions, followed by enemy actions (single action per enemy).
+- Each battle turn consists of the player performing actions, followed by enemy actions (single action per enemy).
+- After both player and enemy have taken their actions, a new turn begins
+- Player draws 3 cards at the start of each turn.
 - Battles continue until all enemies' Battle Strength is reduced to 0 (**Victory**) or the player’s Fortune reaches 0 (**Failure**)
-- After both player and enemy have taken their actions, a new turn begins:
-  - **Player draws 3 cards** at the start of each turn.

-### Gameplay Mechanics

-- **Fortune** is a carry-over resource, represented in Roman numerals on the top dashboard, and persists between encounters.
-- Each **encounter** consists of multiple steps, with each step presenting a short historical snippet (2-3 sentences).
-- The **deck**, **hand**, and **discard pile** carry over between encounters, allowing for long-term resource management.
-- **Trashed cards** are permanently removed from the game.

 ## Implementation Sep-9 2024